Uniform perfectness for quasi-metric spaces: Introduction and main results

 Recently, Meyer studied the relationship between Gromov hyperbolic spaces and their boundaries at infinity.
 He proved the invariant property of the uniform perfectness with respect to the inversions in quasi-metric spaces (see \cite[Theorem 7.1]{Me}).
 This result is one of the main results in \cite{Me}, whose proof is lengthy.
 As an application of Theorem \ref{lem3}, we shall give a different proof to \cite[Theorem 7.1]{Me} (see Theorem \ref{app-1} below).
 Also, we shall discuss the uniform perfectness of a complete quasi-metric space and the corresponding boundary of its hyperbolic approximation by applying Theorem \ref{lem3} (see Theorem \ref{app-2} below).

+We remark that after this work was first finished in 2016, there were several applications based on that version.
+Based on Theorems \ref{main-thm1} and \ref{lem3}, the first author and Wang studied the relations between quasim\"obius mappings and weakly quasim\"obius mappings \cite{WZ}.
+And then by using the main results in \cite{WZ}, Vellis studied the extension properties of planer uniform domains \cite{Ve}, and recently Aseev studied the BAD class of multivalued mappings of Ptolemaic M\"obius structures in the sense of Buyalo with controlled distortion of generalized angles \cite{Ase2018}.

 The organization of this paper is as follows.
 In the second section, we shall introduce some necessary concepts and discuss the condition in quasi-metric spaces under which quasim\"obius maps and quasisymmetric maps are the same.
 In the third section, some concepts will be introduced and the equivalence of uniform perfectness with homogeneous density, $\sigma$-density etc will be proved.
 The invariant property of uniform perfectness with respect to quasim\"obius maps will be shown in the forth section, and in the fifth section, relationships among (power) quasisymmetric maps, (power) quasim\"obius maps and uniform perfectness will be established.
-In the last section, some applications of the invariant property of uniform perfectness with respect to quasim\"obius maps, i.e. Theorem \ref{lem3}, will be given.
+In the last section, some applications of Theorem \ref{lem3} will be given.